MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 ### Explanation in the order of appearance:
 - GPX-File: Select a GPX-File from your disk you want to upload.
 The GPX-Path `gpxpath` of the Settings panel is used as folder for storage on the server.
 - GPX-Parsing: If checked the file will be reduced to the absolute minimum that is necessary to show a track in the leaflet map.
 Useful to reduce network load and speed up the page.
+- Ignore Track Points with Zero Elevation: Uncheck, to parse tracks which are taken on sea level, or close to it.
 - Distance Smooth: Add the track point only if it is XX meters away from the last track point (here 25m).
 - Elevation Smooth: Min.
 Elevation between Track-Points in Meters.
 Used in Statistics Calc only.
 Best is 4.
 - Overwrite GPX-Track: Well, self explanatory.